verilator/verilator/docs/guide/simulating.rst

    Example verilator_gantt output, as viewed with GTKWave.

-   The parallelism shows the number of CPUs being used at a given moment.
+   The measured_parallelism shows the number of CPUs being used at a given moment.

    The cpu_thread section shows which thread is executing on each of the physical CPUs.